bentwheel/lgbtq-retirement-meps-analysis/README.md

 this essay.

-The purpose of pooling the MEPS PUFs across such a long span of time is to build a cohort of elderly (age 65 and up) LGBTQ+ individuals that is large enough to comply with MEPS’s [statistical precision guidelines](https://meps.ahrq.gov/survey_comp/precision_guidelines.shtml) for applying statistical methods to generate population-level estimates of this cohort’s demographic composition and measurable healthcare
+The purpose of pooling the MEPS PUFs across such a long span of time is to build a cohort of Medicare-aged (age 65 and up) LGBTQ+ individuals that is large enough to comply with MEPS’s [statistical precision guidelines](https://meps.ahrq.gov/survey_comp/precision_guidelines.shtml) for applying statistical methods to generate population-level estimates of this cohort’s demographic composition and measurable healthcare